aws-samples/the-aws-step-functions-workshop/content/module-5/index.en.md

 ## Map state

 The [Map state](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) can run a set of parallel steps for each element of an input array.
-To configure a `Map` state, you define an `Iterator`, which is a complete sub-workflow.
+To configure a `Map` state, you define an `Iterator`, which is a complete child workflow execution.
 When a Step Functions execution enters a `Map` state, it will iterate over a JSON array in the state input.
-For each item, the `Map` state will execute one sub-workflow, potentially in parallel.
-When all sub-workflow executions complete, the `Map` state will return an array containing the output for each item processed by the Iterator.
+For each item, the `Map` state will execute one child workflow execution, potentially in parallel.
+When all child workflow execution executions complete, the `Map` state will return an array containing the output for each item processed by the Iterator.

 **Estimated Duration: 20 minutes**